PGR Visiting student policy

 Visiting PGR research students who are on reciprocal exchange programmes are governed by the relevant University-approved Memorandum of Understanding (MoU) or Memorandum of Agreement (MoA).
 These students may not be liable for fees, dependent on the terms and conditions of the relevant MoU/MoA.
 Further information on these fee status agreements is available from the Edinburgh Global.

-PGR tuition fees
+Visiting PGR tuition fees

 Visiting PGR students must be recorded in the student record even when they are not undertaking any taught courses.
 The fee arrangements for Visiting PGR students who are on reciprocal exchange programmes are governed by the relevant University-approved MoU or MoA.
 These students may not be liable for fees, dependent on the terms and conditions of the relevant MoU/MoA.

-Visiting PGR students whose fee status is not covered by a reciprocal exchange programme who are admitted for less than or up to twelve weeks are not charged a fee.
+Visiting PGR students whose fee status is not covered by a reciprocal exchange programme who are admitted for up to twelve weeks are not charged a fee.
 PGR visitors whose fee status is not covered by a reciprocal exchange programme who are admitted for more than twelve weeks are charged a flat rate fee for up to the next nine months (home, EU or international) which is standard across the University.

 Ad-hoc programmes, e.g. for summer schools or specialist international visits, are set up individually.
 Advice must be sought from College Office who will assist with the creation of programme codes and fee setting.